RashidahJohari/Diabetes_prediction_streamlit/README.md

 - DiabetesPedigreeFunction: Diabetes pedigree function on genetic influence and hereditary risk
 - Age: Age (years)

-The target of the diabetes dataset: Outcome Class variable (0:negative or 1:positive)
+The target from the diabetes dataset: Outcome Class variable (0:negative or 1:positive)

 Notes: the dataset contains missing and duplicate value.